ABSTRACT SUBMISSION GUIDELINES & SUBMISSION FORM

 “These results imply that sex differences in emotional expressiveness are moderated by two kinds of variables...”

-The conclusions have to be based on the facts in evidence and should be limited to minimal speculation about the significance of the work.
+The conclusions must be based on the facts in evidence and should be limited to minimal speculation about the significance of the work.

 “Males and females students were critical criteria used to determine their emotions during...Consequently; if emotions can incarcerate us by hiding our complexity, at least their expression can liberate us by displaying our authenticity.”